Marc Balkin, Managing Partner, Hasso Plattner Ventures Africa

 Berk received his PhD in finance from Yale University.
 Before joining Stanford, he was the Sylvan Coleman Professor of Finance at Haas School of Business at the University of California, Berkeley.
 He was born and grew up in Johannesburg, South Africa.

-Steve Burgess, Professor of Marketing and Director at the Nelson Mandela Metropolitan University's School of Business
+Steve Burgess, Professor of Marketing and Director: Research and PhD Programme at the Wits Business School

 Burgess holds extensive experience within the business school environment and is an internationally respected authority in marketing management and research in emerging markets.